mviereck/x11docker/README.md

 Known to work with AMD and Intel onboard chips using open source drivers.
 Test reports with different setups of graphics cards and drivers are appreciated.

 #Pulseaudio sound support
-x11docker supports pulseaudio sound over tcp.
+x11docker supports pulseaudio sound over tcp with option `--pulseaudio`.
 For this to use, package `pulseaudio` needs to be installed on host and in docker image.

 #Usage in terminal
 To run a docker image with new X server: